 Imagine a civilization thousands of years old, building a flourishing society far beneath the ocean’s surface.

 What would their buildings look like?
 Their technology?
 And of course, what would they wear?
-These questions are what the people behind DC's upcoming Aquaman movie, out December 21, grappled with when creating the kingdom of Atlantis.
+These questions are what the people behind DC‘s upcoming

 A lot of what we consider the standard rules of physics go out the window in Atlantis due to its underwater location.
 For instance, unless you’re on a plane, travel usually requires you to stay on a single axis; you can’t be strolling down the street and then suddenly start walking upwards into the air.
 In Atlantis, however, those rules no longer apply.
 People can travel by moving vertically, horizontally, diagonally, or any other which way, because they’re moving through water.
 It’s like being in zero gravity, production designer Bill Brzeski said, or “on the Space Station.”
 So on Atlantean buildings, “doors are on the top, on the bottom,” which means we might be in for some funky takes on architecture.